Who is Eligible for Home Health Care Under Medicare?

 • Chronic kidney disease

-A home health care plan tailored to a patient's needs can effectively address these conditions, providing the necessary support to promote well-being, independence and quality of life for patients while helping to avoid unnecessary hospitalizations.
+A home health care plan tailored to your needs can help address these conditions, providing needed support to promote well-being, independence and quality of life for you while helping to avoid unnecessary hospital stays.

-Several circumstances may negate a patient’s basic eligibility and lead to the termination of home health care.
+Several things can change your basic eligibility and lead to the termination of home health care.
 These factors include:

 Types of Care Covered Under Medicare Home Health Care